 We know wedding planning can be a bit overwhelming, to say the least.
-One of the most important aspects of wedding planning is organization.
-Without organization, wedding planning can grow into a seemingly impossible, and super stressful task.
+One of the most important aspects of wedding planning is the organization.
+Without organization, wedding planning can grow into a seemingly impossible and super stressful task.
 To keep the fun in planning your big day (and to help keep you sane in the process), here are our best tips for staying organized throughout your wedding planning experience.

 Create a Wedding-Only Email Address

-Even the most organized personal inboxes can become overwhelmed with promotional emails, spam and other unwanted messages.
+Even the most organized personal inboxes can become overwhelmed with promotional emails, spam, and other unwanted messages.
 When you throw wedding planning related emails into the mix it can get quite overwhelming.
-To avoid this, create a wedding only email address (Ex. your name + fiancé's name + wedding@____.com) to streamline all wedding related communications.
+To avoid this, create a wedding only email address (Ex. your name + fiancé's name + wedding@____.com) to streamline all wedding-related communications.
 Not only will it keep you organized, but it will also help you to manage your time, as you can check this email when you want, as opposed to being consistently inundated while at work, out of town, etc. Share the password with your future husband to keep him in the loop, and you're sure to be organized, at least on the email front.

 Commit to One Calendar and One Planner